Bee Glade Farm

 A number of years ago, a friend was coincidentally selling the hand made spinning wheel above.
 I had no idea how to use it, I just knew that someday I wanted to use a tool with so much history and power behind the act of doing what my ancestors had likely done.
 In addition, it is a craft that is intricately enshrined within the changing seasons, as is the garden work that we do here at Bee Glade.
 I put it away for a couple of years and carried on with the business of growing our nursery plant business.

-Then a neighbour in Glade started building a straw bale house and part of the process is to finish the exterior walls with a sand mixture... her house is in a rocky area, and ours is on sand, so I said she could help herself.
+Then a neighbour in Glade started building a straw bale house and part of the process to finish the exterior walls involves a sand mixture... her house is in a rocky area, and ours is on sand, so I said she could help herself.
 We decided to trade and I found out that thirty years previous she had taught spinning and weaving!
 I couldn't believe my luck, especially when she hauled over her Ashford Traditional wheel and generously lent it to me for a year and was 'on call' when I got stuck and frustrated in the learning process.
 And that was the start of a wonderful, creative exploration that is only contained by what can be imagined!

 Picture